Search

 REUTERS/Stringer

 Moldovans voted in a presidential election and a referendum on European integration on Sunday.
-President Maia Sandu is fighting for reelection on a pro-EU platform against 10 rivals, many of whom favor closer ties to Russia.
-The referendum would enshrine Moldova’s EU ambitions into its constitution.
+President Maia Sandu cruised into the second round runoff with 42% of the vote as she seeks reelection with a pro-EU platform against 10 rivals, many of whom favor closer ties to Russia.
+The referendum, which would enshrine Moldova’s EU ambitions into its constitution, looks like it will pass with the slimmest of margins: a 50.17% majority.

 A former Soviet state of roughly 3 million people that gained independence in 1991, Moldova sits landlocked between Ukraine and Romania and has been tugged between Eastern and Western influences ever since.
 One of Europe’s poorest nations, it is also bordered by Transnistria, a breakaway region along the Dnister River that declared independence in 1990, fearing Moldova’s potential reunification with Romania.
 Moscow maintains troops there, making the threat of Russian military action a constant concern.